Poison ivy is no fun. If you’re wondering how to get rid of poison ivy, this article outlines an eco-friendly, 5-step process for eradicating it.

-Prior to my community garden project, I would have thought natural remedies would work in all settings, regardless of the site.
+Prior to my community garden project, I would’ve thought natural remedies would work in all settings, regardless of the site.
 After all, I have standards, and they don’t include using chemicals!

 However, a principal component of permaculture design is discerning when an appropriate use of technology (in this case, chemical herbicide) can catapult the design forward rather than hinder land restoration.

 It’s true that if we want poison ivy gone forever from our gardens, there’s more to the plan than a one-time fix with herbicide.
-Replacing it with other plants that fill the same niches in the ecosystem is an essential part of the solution.
+Restoring soil life and alternative plants that fill the same niches in the ecosystem are an essential part of the solution.

 Alternatives to Chemical Herbicide

-If the use of chemical herbicide still makes you uncomfortable, I’ve provided some suggestions below on the best way to safely and effectively use alternative solutions.
+If the use of chemical herbicide still makes you uncomfortable, I’ve provided some suggestions on the best way to safely use alternative solutions.